Points, Lines, Planes, Line Segments, and Distance

 The Midpoint of two points is the exact middle point between them: $ \displaystyle \frac{{{{x}_{1}}+{{x}_{2}}}}{2}$.

-Example: Emmy is hanging a rectangular mirror in her bedroom and wants the left side to be $ 3$ feet from a wall and the right side to be $ 4$ feet from the other wall.
+Problem: Emmy is hanging a large rectangular mirror in her bedroom and she notices that she can have the left side of the mirror to be $ 3$ feet from one wall corner and the right side to be $ 4$ feet from the other wall corner, as shown in the figure below.
 She knows the total length of the wall is $ 10$ feet, and she’s using one nail to hang it.
 How wide is the mirror?
 Where should the nail be placed?

 Coordinate plane: